 The new era of anonymization: AI-generated synthetic copies

 This lack of direct relationship to actual people already provides a drastically higher level of safety and renders deterministic re-identification, as discussed in Part I, impossible.
 However, a privacy assessment of synthetic data must not stop there but also needs to consider the most advanced attack scenarios.
 For one, to be assured, that customers’ privacy is not being put at any risk.
 And for two, to establish that a synthetic data solution indeed adheres to modern-day privacy laws.
-Over the past months, we have had two renowned institutions conduct thorough technical and legal assessments of MOSTLY GENERATE across a broad range of attack scenarios and a broad range of datasets.
-And once more, it was independently established and attested by renowned experts: synthetic data by MOSTLY GENERATE is not personal data anymore, thus adheres to all modern privacy regulations. ✅ While we go into these assessments’ details in this blog post, we are more than happy to share the full reports with you upon request.
+Over the past months, we have had two renowned institutions conduct thorough technical and legal assessments of MOSTLY AI’s synthetic data across a broad range of attack scenarios and a broad range of datasets.
+And once more, it was independently established and attested by renowned experts: synthetic data by MOSTLY AI is not personal data anymore, thus adheres to all modern privacy regulations. ✅ While we go into these assessments’ details in this blog post, we are more than happy to share the full reports with you upon request.

 The privacy assessment of synthetic data